tehsis/Tabu.js/README.md

 ---------------------

 1. Clone the project into a local project.
-2. Make sure you have Node.js and MongoDB on your machine.
+2. Make sure you have Node.js on your machine.
 3. Run

-   >npm install
+   > npm install

    at root in order to get the necessary dependencies.

-4. MongoDB must be running at

-   >localhost:27017

-   (You have to modify /common.js otherwise)

-5. Run

-   >$node setup/index.js
+4. Build the project using Volo.js (you must "npm install -g volo" if you hadn't done this before)

+   >volo build

-6. Start the server executing:
+5. Start the server executing:

-   >$node index.js
+   >$node tabu-build

-7. Point your browser to:
+6. Point your browser to:

    >htpp://localhost:3000.